Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 • launching a global discussion on digital rights

-• uniting gamers, activists, and consumer rights advocates
+• bringing together gamers, activists, and consumer rights advocates

 For the first time, publishers are facing a direct question: what happens to a game after the servers are turned off?

-Government bodies in France, Germany, and Australia have already begun reviewing complaints filed by the initiative, indicating serious attention to the issue from consumer protection authorities.
+Government bodies in France, Germany, and Australia have already begun reviewing complaints filed by the initiative, indicating serious attention to the issue from consumer protection agencies.

 Author's Opinion on Stop Killing Games Activities

-It's clear that the Stop Killing Games movement is aimed at good intentions for the gaming community, particularly for players who enjoy older games that have been around for years.
-Even despite the moral or technical aging of games, they remain beloved by many players who still spend time in these projects or at least occasionally return to them.
+It's clear that the Stop Killing Games movement is aimed at good intentions for the gaming community, particularly for those players who enjoy older games that have been around for many years.
+Even despite the moral or technical aging of games, they remain beloved by many players who still spend time in these projects or at least return to them occasionally.

-However, is it possible to achieve the ultimate goal and set objectives, and is it appropriate at all?
-Both yes and no. Developers take certain steps, such as shutting down servers due to internal reasons: extra costs, changes in future strategy, expiration of licenses, etc.
+However, is it possible to achieve the ultimate goal, the set objectives, and is it even appropriate?
+Both yes and no. Developers take certain steps, such as shutting down servers for internal reasons: unnecessary costs, changes in future strategy, license expirations, etc.

-All this may be outlined in their legal documents, which is entirely legal and makes the whole Stop Killing Games battle for consumer rights meaningless, as users "are to blame for not reading it in the license agreement."
+All of this may be outlined in their legal documents, which is entirely legal and makes the entire Stop Killing Games fight for consumer rights meaningless, as users "are themselves to blame for not reading this in the license agreement."

-Many developers' and publishers' legal documents state that players purchase not the game itself but the right to use it.
-This is not obvious to everyone for objective reasons, as hardly anyone reads this game documentation.
+In many legal documents from developers and publishers, it is stated that players purchase not the game itself but the right to use it.
+This is not obvious to everyone for objective reasons, as practically no one reads this gaming documentation.

-Both sides (developers-publishers and Stop Killing Games) need to reach a mutual compromise, which, despite server shutdowns or other legal nuances, should provide access to the game: publish an official "pirate" version so that players can continue to enjoy it, or work to prevent such incidents in the future.
-Also, information about the right to use or ownership of the game should be made more open to the buyer once and for all.
+Both sides (developers-publishers and Stop Killing Games) need to reach a mutual compromise that, despite server shutdowns or other legal nuances, should provide access to the game: publish an official "pirate" version so players can continue to enjoy it, or work to prevent such incidents in the future.
+It should also be made clear once and for all that information about the right to use or ownership of a game should be more open to the buyer.

 Whether Ross Scott's campaign will change legislation is unknown and unlikely.
-But it has already set a direction that may bring changes to the gaming industry.
+But it has already set a direction that could bring changes to the gaming industry.

 Additional content available